rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 In this example, observe that

-* On line 52, the :class:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger` object is initiated.
+* On line 52, the :class:`~machine_learning_control.utils.log_utils.logx.EpochLogger` object is initiated.
 We set the ``std_out`` format to the "tabular" format.
-* On line 53, :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.save_config` is used to save the hyperparameter configuration to a JSON file.
+* On line 53, :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.save_config` is used to save the hyperparameter configuration to a JSON file.
 * On lines 81-88, 96-98, 138-141 and 160 we log information to the ``std_out``.
-* On lines 108 :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.setup_pytorch_saver` is used to prepare the logger to save the key elements of the CNN model.
+* On lines 108 :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.setup_pytorch_saver` is used to prepare the logger to save the key elements of the CNN model.
-* On line 142, diagnostics are saved to the logger's internal state via :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.store`.
+* On line 142, diagnostics are saved to the logger's internal state via :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.store`.
-* On line 148, the CNN model saved once per epoch via :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.save_state`.
+* On line 148, the CNN model saved once per epoch via :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.save_state`.
-* On lines 61-66, :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.log_tabular` and :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.dump_tabular` are used to write the epoch diagnostics to file.
-Note that the keys passed into :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.log_tabular` are the same as the keys passed into :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.store`.
+* On lines 61-66, :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.log_tabular` and :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.dump_tabular` are used to write the epoch diagnostics to file.
+Note that the keys passed into :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.log_tabular` are the same as the keys passed into :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.store`.
 We use the ``tb_write=True`` option to enable Tensorboard logging.

-After this script has finished the following files should be added to a ``/tmp/experiments/<TIMESTAMP>`` folder:
+After this script has finished, the following files should be added to a ``/tmp/experiments/<TIMESTAMP>`` folder:

 * ``events.out.tfevents.*``: The tensorboard event file containing the logged diagnostics.
 * ``progress.csv``: Contains the logged diagnostics.